bdrawe/javascript-quiz/README.md

-# The Marvel Quiz
+# The Javascript Quiz
-How well do you know the marvel universe?
+How well do you know the language Javascript?

-Here is a quiz to test your knowledge of the Marvel universe.
+Here is a quiz to test your knowledge.

 ## What Technologies Used?
 * HTML